 Her children no longer have to tag along on dangerous trips to collect water.
 And Dina doesn’t worry anymore about them getting sick from the bacteria in contaminated river water.

 Dina’s story is echoed in impoverished countries across the globe.
 Countless families are waiting for an opportunity to receive clean water.
-As we approach World Water Day on March 22, you can give a mother like Dina peace of mind by providing clean water.

 Being a mother is hard enough without worrying about giving your children water that will make them sick.